 If scheduling online is not an option, and you need assistance making an appointment, you can call our COVID-19 Hotline at 620-208-3741.
 These appointments are very limited, so we encourage you to book your appointment for yourself or your loved ones online.

-No. If you have already had your first vaccination dose, we will be contacting you directly to schedule your second dose.
+No. If you have already had your first vaccination dose, we will have your second dose scheduled at your appointment for you primary dose.
+If you were vaccinated elsewhere, please contact the place you received your primary dose to schedule your second dose.

 Lyon County Public health is providing the vaccine for free through our vaccination clinics.